Dog groomer's artistic touch helps get dogs adopted

 The process starts with a team from the Humane Society team selecting a dog or dogs that would typically get overlooked, like our friend Minnow and a big beautiful girl named Nyla.
 Her family had to give her up.

 Feitosa employs a dazzling array of colors.
 All the dye is vegan and non-toxic.
 It doesn’t harm the dogs in any way.
-But, it’s a challenge.
-How many artists do you know that have to contend with a canvas that moves?
+But it’s a challenge.
+How many artists do you know have to contend with a canvas that moves?

 Nyla is white, so Feitosa decided to give her rainbow colors on her ears and on her big, bushy tail!

 After the dog gets their color, they get a bath.
-Then they are blow dried, and finally they get a trim.
-After that, the canine spa treatment is finished; the transformation - complete.
+Then they are blow-dried, and finally, they get a trim.
+After that, the canine spa treatment is finished; the transformation is complete.

 After the Feitosa treatment, the artist always takes pictures and videos of his subjects.
 You see, Feitosa has huge numbers of people following him on social media — more than two million on TikTok and another half million on Instagram!